bizzehdee/blog/content/why-event-driven-systems-are-not-that-hard.md

 }
 ```

-This looks almost like in-process events—but can later evolve into distributed event handling with minimal refactoring.
+This looks almost like in-process events, but can later evolve into distributed event handling with minimal refactoring.

 ## **Distributed Messaging Made Easy with MassTransit**